These Plantable Cards Are Sweet and Easy to DIY

 Signed, Sealed, Delivered, They’re Yours

 After the paint has dried, write a little message on the back, slide the cards into the semi-transparent glassine paper envelopes with a good pinch of flower-paper confetti, and then seal them shut with a little strip of decorative washi tape or a sticker.
-Write the Valentine’s name on the front of the envelope with the opaque gel pen, and hand-deliver.
+Write the recipient’s name on the front of the envelope with the opaque gel pen, and hand-deliver.

 That’s it!
-If you want a step-by-step tutorial on making seed paper completely from scratch (for truly DIY plantable Valentines), check out our video on making seed-paper hearts.
+If you want a step-by-step tutorial on making seed paper completely from scratch (for truly DIY plantable cards), check out our video on making seed-paper hearts.
 Otherwise, keep it breezy and reuse this project idea come spring!